jamessoncardozo/virtual-card/README.md

 ```sh
 sudo docker exec -u root -it d1aab03ddc7f bash
 ```
-## Now lets make somethings to make this app in production.
+## Now let's put this application into production!
 - First of all, install the project dependencies.

 ```sh